 - One column containing at least two categories.
 This will determine the label in the pie slices.
 In our case, that's "Housing & traffic", "Other land" etc.

 - One column containing numeric values.
 The values in the second column will define the size of the pie slices.

 The most important thing you have to keep in mind is that a pie chart always represents a whole, i.e. 100%.
 Therefore, you can only use data that is based on exclusive values.
 Making a pie chart of a survey that allows multiple answers will lead to a misleading chart.
-Use a bar chart instead, but never a pie chart.
+In that case, it is better to opt for a bar chart instead of a pie chart.